suslovweb/NextCloudServer-vue-php/readme.txt

-# node_version 14.18.3

-# install node module
-npm install

-# install php modules
-composer install

-# install dependencies
+# download repo
-make dev-setup

-# build for development
-make build-js

-# build for development and watch edits
-make watch-js
+# replace '3rdparty' folder with the contents of 3rdparty.zip

+# unzip the contents of apps-activity.zip and apps-files_downloadactivity.zip to 'apps' folder

+# replace 'dist' folder with the contents of dist.zip

+# execute nextcloud.sql to mysql db

-# serve index.php in the root folder
+# serve php in the root folder

+# set db name to nextcloud when install db